aglebov-dev/Dioxide/README.md

 }
 ```

-What will be generated (VisitorsGroup - implements the IVisitor interface and combines within itself the calls of the IVisitor implementations)
+What will be generated (InterceptorsGroup - implements the IProxyInterceptor interface and combines within itself the calls of the IProxyInterceptor implementations)
 ```
 public sealed class IDoSomthing_X290665897f994f1a9874d7ce855348d4 : global::Dioxide.Samples.Proxy.IDoSomthing
 {